-Contents of certain packets
+Contents of Certain Packets

-13. Every printed packet, commercial packet, sample packet, small packet, magazine for Canada, and packet to which paragraph (1) of regulation nine applies, shall be subject to examination in the post, and, subject to the provisions of this Warrant, shall not contain anything sealed or otherwise closed against inspection, or contain or bear anything in the nature of current and personal correspondence, or contain any postage stamp or form indicating prepayment (whether cancelled or not) or any paper representing monetary value.
+13. Every printed packet, commercial packet, sample packet, small packet, and packet to which paragraph (1) of regulation nine applies, shall be subject to examination in the post, and, subject to the provisions of this Warrant, shall not contain anything sealed or otherwise closed against inspection, or contain or bear anything in the nature of current and personal correspondence, or contain any postage stamp or form indicating prepayment (whether cancelled or not) or any paper representing monetary value.